Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: Extended Related Work

 \section{Extended Related Work}

-The section provides an extended overview of related work on mRAG, MIA on RAG, and mRAG privacy.
+This section provides an extended overview of related work on mRAG, MIA on RAG, and mRAG privacy.

 \paragraph{Multimodal Retrieval-Augmented Generation } Advancements in LLMs for vision–language tasks, such as VQA and image captioning, have motivated mRAG, which retrieves images, text, or paired image–text documents to ground generation in both modalities~\cite{mei2025surveymultimodalretrievalaugmentedgeneration}.
-This approach is increasingly important for settings requiring both linguistic knowledge and robust visual reasoning~\cite{chen2022muragmultimodalretrievalaugmentedgenerator}.
+This approach is increasingly important in settings requiring both linguistic knowledge and robust visual reasoning~\cite{chen2022muragmultimodalretrievalaugmentedgenerator}.

 mRAG pipelines are shaped by retrieval and generation modalities, and may broadly be classified as \textit{cross-modal}, where the mRAG query and retrieved items differ in modality (e.g., image-to-text)~\cite{xia_mmed-rag_2025, wu2025visretvisualizationimprovesknowledgeintensive}, \textit{intra-modal}, where both share the same modality (e.g., image-to-image)~\cite{hu2024mragbench}, and \textit{modality-conditioned} mRAG, where one modality guides retrieval of multimodal bundles~\cite{yasunaga2023retrieval}.
 Moreover, mRAG can also be \textit{text-centric}: retrieval is driven by text; and \textit{vision-centric}: retrieval is driven by images~\cite{abootorabi2025askmodalitycomprehensivesurvey}.
+Specialized mRAG setups for other modalities, e.g., speech~\cite{speechrag} or video~\cite{luo2024video}, are beyond the scope of this work.

 Early mRAG systems were text-centric~\cite{zhang2024gme} to compensate for weak visual reasoning in VLMs.
 Later approaches incorporated retrieval conditioned on the input image~\cite{yan2024echosight}.
 Recent work~\cite{shohan-etal-2024-xl} has further advanced vision-centric mRAG, with benchmarks such as MRAG-Bench~\cite{hu2024mragbench} retrieving entries based on visual similarity to support enhanced perception and reasoning.